ryan-mcclue/ryan-mcclue/src/perf.md

 times when manual inlining is required (SIMD):
 (discovered this only by looking at counters) https://www.youtube.com/watch?v=B2BFbs0DJzw

-floats will be twice as fast as doubles (more space, even though same latency and throughput)
+V2 is an array, compiler had to put x and y next to each other.
+After inlining compiler was free to bail on recomputing y, which doesn’t change with iterations, and probably did some smart simd stuff for x

 with pure compiler optimisations, i.e. code we have not optimised ourselves, a 2x increase is not unexpected.
 Code we optimised not as much

 virtually never use lookup tables as ram memory is often 100x slower so unless you can't compute in 100 instructions

-IMPORTANT: In programming, preface the suitability of something to a particular environment/context arrays are faster than linked lists (again, so dependent on what your usage patterns are)

 so, FMUL may have latency of 11, however throughput of 0.5, so can start 2 every cycle, (documentation gives inverse throughput) so throughput is more of what we care about for sustained execution, e.g. in a loop